BeTheSomm/fullstack-challenge/README.md

 ## Requirements
 * The project should be able to run locally with docker compose
-* The project should be deployed on Google Cloud and be accessible publicly
 * User stories should be done in order and following the designs in [this figma file](https://www.figma.com/file/n4WlvWZefXti26xLd1mX34/Somm---marketplace?node-id=0%3A1).
 You can seed the products you’ll need by creating fake products.
-The expectation is at least 2000 items seeded.

 ### User story 1
 As a user I can see a list of products the web app is selling